anass-b/MyDeps/README.md

-# Into
-Very simple dependency manager based on Git, created originally to serve as a C++ dependency manager.
+# MyDeps - Very simple dependency manager based on Git, created originally to serve as a C++ dependency manager.

 # Usage
 Simply clone this project somewhere and add it to your path.